roydejong/shortcode-tree/README.md

     //     codeText: '[i]beautiful[/i]',
     //     offset: 21 } ]

-This method will only extract shortcodes from one level, and does not process any child tags.

 The `extractShortcodes` method returns an array of `Shortcode` objects.